 With our templates, you don’t need people with designing skills to do the day-to-day publication work.
 But there might be cases where you - as a member of a Template Library - want to work on adapted templates or publications in their original format (InDesign or Sketch).

 For those cases, we created the possibility to download publications (created by your end-users) or adapted templates (adapted by owners/editors of Template Libraries) with all the changes applied within Frontify in their original format - as InDesign packages or as Sketch files.

-You can find this download option under the “Download” section.
-This option is only available to people that have access to a Template Library but not to normal end-users.
+You can find these download options under the “Download” section for templates and "Export - Download" for publications..
+This option is only available to people that have access to a Template Library but not to regular end-users.
 It also works in combination with a preset download format and from the Approval Overview.